 I was feeling quite righteous.

-Until Hadil asked what we had thought when we met her that afternoon and first saw her wearing a headscarf.
+Until Hadil asked what we had thought when we met her that afternoon and first saw her headscarf.

-Most said it hadn't figured at all, we'd barely noticed.
+Most said it hadn't figured at all, they had barely noticed.

 I, with the Muslim name but no religion, went on a bit too long.
 Protesting my innocence with stutters of "I was more attracted to the color of your jacket… blah, blah, blah…"

 That night I lay awake knowing I had lied.
 How could I have been so disingenuous?
 Of course, I had noticed her headscarf.
 Hadil also wears dental braces and smiled broadly.

 I had found it a struggle to look away.
 And I told her so the next morning at An-Najah.
 She, quite understandably, was bewildered.